bizubee/bizubee/README.md

 The `await` operator works on any object following the Promise/A+ spec.
 When `await` is encountered, function execution blocks until the promise argument is resolved, then the function continues with the resolution value taking the place of the await expression, if the promise is rejected an error is thrown which can be handled via usual error handling techniques.
 What gets returned by an async function call is not the return value of the function but rather a promise that resolves to the return value.

-The 3rd type of function is the async-generator function, a function is defined as an async generator by placing a `~*` to the right of the arrow, for example one could write an async generator that reads stock valuations for some company, and yields changes.
+The 3rd function variation is the async-generator, a function is defined as an async generator by placing a `~*` to the right of the arrow, for example one could write an async generator that reads stock valuations for some company, and yields changes.

 ```js
 const getStockPriceChanges = (company)-> ~* {